-Jack Carson was one of the most popular character actors during the golden age of Hollywood with a film career which spanned the ’30s, ’40s and ’50s.
+Jack Carson was one of the most popular character actors during the golden age of Hollywood with a film career that spanned the ’30s, ’40s and ’50s.
 Primary employed for comic relief, his work in Cat on a Hot Tin Roof proved he could also master dramatic material.
 During his career, he worked at RKO, MGM (cast opposite Myrna Loy and William Powell in Love Crazy), but most of his memorable work was at Warner Brothers.
 Carson’s trade mark was the wisecracking know-it-all who eventually and typically was undone by his own over self-confidence.

-John Elmer Carson was born in Carman, Manitoba on 27 October 1910 to Elmer and Elsa Carson.
+John Elmer Carson was born in Carman, Manitoba on October 27, 1910 to Elmer and Elsa Carson.
 Shortly afterwards the family moved to Milwaukee, which he always thought of as his home town.
-He attended high school at Hartford School, Milwaukee and St. John`s Military Academy, Delafield – but it was while attending Carleton College, Northfield that he got a taste for acting
+He attended high school at Hartford School, Milwaukee and St. John’s Military Academy, Delafield – but it was while attending Carleton College, Northfield that he got a taste for acting

 Jack Carson, because of his size – 6ft 2″ and 2201bs – had his first stage appearance as Hercules in a college production.
 During a performance he tripped and took half the set with him.
 A college friend, Dave Willock, thought it was so funny he persuaded Carson to team with him in a vaudeville act – Willock and Carson, and a new career began.
 This piece of unplanned business would be typical of the sorts of things that tended to happen to Carson during some of his film roles.